 While Barcelona is an all-in-one destination of beaches, culture, architecture, and gastronomy, there’s still a world of possibilities beyond its city limits.
 And if you live in Barcelona like me, sometimes you need an escape from your surroundings.
-So this year, as vaccines are being distributed, hopes of traveling outside Barcelona have entered our hearts and minds.
-So, ready to pack your bags in 2021?
+So, ready to pack your bags in 2022?
 Because I’m sharing the best weekend getaways from Barcelona by train or bus!
 These are destinations that are worth spending two to three days.
 Essentially, they have beauty, culture, and history – and the journey time is less than three hours.
 Get inspired and get planning!

 A former fishing village, Sitges boasts beautiful alleyways, long stretches of beaches, and a seafood-serving seafront of restaurants.
 Its whitewashed houses surround the 17th-century Sant Bartomeu i Santa Tecla, a church with a gorgeous view of the coast.
 Visit the Museu Cau Ferrat to admire paintings by Picasso, El Greco, and other Modernist artists.
 Or hit the main beach of Platja de San Sebastià.
 For eats, enjoy a slow-simmered seafood paella at Mare Nostrum.
 Sitges is one of the easiest, long weekend trips to Barcelona!

 How to get to Sitges from Barcelona: Take the R2 Sud train at Passeig de Gracia, Estació de França, or Estació Sants toward Sant Vicenç de Calders.
 It takes 30-46 minutes, depending on the departure station.
 Get off at the stop “Sitges”.